PalisadoesFoundation/talawa-docs/docs/internships/palisadoes/introduction.md

 ## Schedule

 The application period for summer internships is open.
-Deadline for applications: May 31, 2021.
+Deadline for applications: May 31, 2023.

 Each position lasts for one twelve-week term, starting June 15.
 There can be some flexibility with start and end dates if necessary.

-Work during the term can be either full time (forty hours per week) or part-time (twenty hours per week) positions.
+Work during the term can be either full time (40 hours per week) or part-time (20 hours per week) positions.
 We will prefer candidates able to work full time, particularly during the summer term.

 ## How to Apply